Great Tapestry of Scotland: Theft of Rosslyn Chapel Panel

 During the exhibition at Kirkcaldy Galleries in the summer of 2015, the Rosslyn Chapel panel was stolen.
 It is one of the half-width panels.
 It has not yet been recovered.

 In 2016, the original stitchers began making a replacement, which was finished in 2017 and has joined the rest of the tapestry at the permanent exhibition in Galashiels.
 The recreated panel closely resembles the stolen panel but several differences were added to differentiate it from the original.

+Bayeux Tapestry connection

+The Bayeux Tapestry was the inspiration behind artist Andrew Crummy’s vision for The Great Tapestry of Scotland.
+The Great Tapestry of Scotland also includes a panel dedicated to the story of St Margaret of Scotland - the English princess who sought refuge in Scotland following the Norman Conquest of 1066, providing a direct connection to the period depicted in Bayeux.

+In 2026, The Great Tapestry of Scotland visitor centre was revealed as one of only three Scottish cultural venues to feature in The British Museum's Bayeux Around Britain Programme.
+The centre will host a range of events and exhibitions, while the Bayeux Tapestry is on display at The British Museum in London during 2026/27.

 Outlander connection

 The Outlander star Sam Heughan supported the opening Iconic Scotland exhibit for The Great Tapestry of Scotland by contributing his reflections, photo, a signed copy of his Clanlands book and a bottle of his own Sassenach whisky.
 Speaking of his involvement Sam tweeted: "Please check out the wonderful Great Tapestry Of Scotland – honoured to feature alongside so many great Scottish personalities that have influenced Scotland...It’s a country and culture I’m proud of and continue to promote in everything I do."

+The visitor centre marked the final season of Outlander in 2026, with an Ode to the Jacobites exhibit.